Research Interests

 • May 29

-Margaret's paper on high mass X-ray binaries in M33 was accepted for publication
+Margaret's paper on high mass X-ray binaries in M33 is accepted for publication

 Postdoctoral fellow Margaret Lazzarini's paper on the high mass X-ray binary population of nearby galaxy M33 was accepted for publication in the Astrophysical Journal.
 Congratulations Margaret!